 Please see Section 3.5 below for a full discussion of the various policy options developed and discussed by the Working Group, including at open community sessions at a number of ICANN meetings, on dealing with the issue of IGO jurisdictional immunity.

-Recommendation #4: In accordance with GAC advice concerning access to curative rights processes for IGOs, the Working Group recommends that ICANN investigate the feasibility of providing IGOs with access to the UDRP and URS, at no or nominal cost to the IGOs.
+[UNDER DISCUSSION] Recommendation #4: In accordance with GAC advice concerning access to curative rights processes for IGOs, the Working Group recommends that ICANN investigate the feasibility of providing IGOs with access to the UDRP and URS, at no or nominal cost to the IGOs.

 The Working Group notes that its Charter does not authorize it to make recommendations that would create a monetary obligation for ICANN or any other party to provide subsidies for particular groups of complainants, or that would otherwise require ICANN to cover the costs (whether in full or substantially) of any particular entity’s filing of a UDRP or URS complaint.
 Nevertheless, in view of GAC advice on the topic, it is within the Working Group’s Charter scope to recommend that ICANN investigate the feasibility of providing IGOs and INGOs with the ability to file UDRP and URS complaints at no or minimal cost.
 The Working Group further notes that it made inquiry of the GAC in regard to whether the existing fee levels for the UDRP and URS were considered “nominal”, but received no clear response on that question.